BrentGrammer/PROGNOTES/AWS/IAM.md

 - There can be NO NESTING of groups (i.e. groups within groups)
 - **A IAM Group is NOT an Identity and cannot be referenced by ARN etc. as a Principal in a policy**
   - i.e. you can't reference a group in a IAM resource policy.

+## STS Security Token Service

+- Generates temporary credentials whenever the `sts:AssumeRole` operation is used.
+  - These credentials are used by the identity that assumes the role.
+- Similar to access keys: contain a public key and a secret access key.
+  - **The crucial difference is that these credentials expire and are no longer usable**
+- **These credentials are requested by another identity** such as another IAM user or an external identity such as google, facebook, twitter etc. (Web Identity Federation)

+### Trust Policy

+- A wall around the role which controls which group of identities can assume that role.
+  - Identities that want to assume the role must be in the trust policy

+### Assume role requests

+- The `sts:AssumeRole` calls must come from an identity - this could be a IAM user, AWS service, or external web identity
+- These calls are made via the STS service - when they're made, the Trust policy is checked, and also the permissions policy which is attached to the role.
+  - STS uses the permissions policy to generate the temporary creds.
+- The temprorary cresd are linked to the permissions policy on the role
+  - If the permissions policy changes, then the permissions the creds have access to change in real time

+### Credentials properties

+- AccessKeyId: unique ID for the credentials
+- Expiration: Date and time of expiration
+- SecretAccessKey: used to sign requests to services
+- SessionToken: unique token that must be included with all requests

+### Used by lots of architectures in AWS

+- AssumeRole
+- Switching accounts in the UI
+- cross account access using roles
+- Identity Federation